mlpack/mlpack/doc/user/bindings/python.md

 In this setting, y corresponds to class labels and X corresponds to data.

 This implementation can train a logistic regression model given training data (specified with the `training` parameter).
-The trained logistic regression model may be saved using the `output_model` output parameter.
-A trained logistic regression model can then be loaded (via the `input_model` parameter) in order to perform classification on a test dataset (specified with the `test` parameter) and the classification results may be saved with the `predictions` output parameter.
+A trained logistic regression model can then be used to perform classification on a test dataset (specified with the `test` parameter).
 Alternatively, classification probabilities can be computed and saved with the `probabilities` parameter.

 The training data, if specified, may have class labels as its last dimension.
 Alternately, the `labels` parameter may be used to specify a separate matrix of labels.